charon/charon/README.md

   project is innovating with multiple identities per account, auditable impersonation, and proactive pushing of changes to apps
-- [Gravitee AM](https://gravitee.io/products/am/) – lightweight and easy to use system, but it does not support communities nor impersonation
+- [Gravitee AM](https://gravitee.io/products/am/) – lightweight and easy to use system, but it does not support organizations nor impersonation
-- [Auth0](https://auth0.com/) – cloud service providing seamless integration of authentication and authorization for apps, hiding the fact that it is being used from the user, but this project aims to be visible to all stakeholders (users, apps, admins), allowing them to control their aspect of its use, moreover, it allows admins (of a community) to be a different entity from developers of apps
+- [Auth0](https://auth0.com/) – cloud service providing seamless integration of authentication and authorization for apps, hiding the fact that it is being used from the user, but this project aims to be visible to all stakeholders (users, apps, admins), allowing them to control their aspect of its use, moreover, it allows admins (of an organization) to be a different entity from developers of apps
 - [Gluu](https://gluu.org) – open source identity infrastructure, seems to be pretty extensive and can support impersonation, but not multiple user identities